ZMBG50/Geojson/README.md

 # Number of Households by Postcodes (2021)

-This is a basic project using Pandas and Geopandas to create a spatial visual using Matplotlib.
+This is a basic project using Pandas and Geopandas to create a spatial visual.
+This is plotted with Matplotlib.

 I found the data at https://www.nomisweb.co.uk/sources/census_2021_pc.
-I find using postcode data is the easiest and cleanest way to present geography data within the UK.
+I find using postcode data is the easiest and cleanest way to present geographic data within the UK.
 There are so many different authority classes its a real pain to line them all up together!
 You can tell there hasn't been a modern revolution in the UK with this amount of administrative bagagge.
 Therefore, I am relying on postcode data that has been grouped into postcode area.

 Below you'll find the code in VS along with the output.